 "I'm in a creaky old-fashined bed with starched white bedlinens in a small hospital on the island of Borneo.
 I watch the monitor count my heart beat.
 220 beats per minute.
 It's impossible to think clearly, I feel as if my heart is seconds from collapsing."

-Over 8 years, I moved from Norway to India, Oman, Syria, and Borneo.
-I married and welcomed three fantastic children into our lives in two different countries (speaking the language in neither).
-I had become used to a life of liminality in a constant cycle of heightened stress levels, change, adjustment, and not-quite-there.
+I moved from Norway to India, Oman, Syria, and Borneo.
+I left my job, married, and welcomed three fantastic children into our lives in two different countries (speaking the language in neither).
+I learned to live a life of liminality in a constant cycle of heightened stress levels, change, adjustment, and not-quite-there.

-I was the accompanying spouse and my partner the wage-earning career expat.
+I went from having an independent job and income to being the accompanying spouse while my partner was a wage-earning career expat.
 He worked, I didn't.
-He made money, but I didn't.
-He had formal rights, but I didn't.
+I raised the kids, he didn't.
+He made money, I didn't.
+He had formal rights, I didn't.
+And every three years, we packed up and moved.

-I know it sounds harsh.
-It wasn't.
 We chose that life.
 We loved that life.
 We were happy.
-Until it wasn't enough for me.
+Until it was no longer enough for me.

 Those realizations broke me and sent my heart spinning into overdrive.